-This March, Enjoy 40% off on the entire range
+Enjoy 50% off on the entire range, Enter Promo Code: AUTUMN2024

 About Leather